LinguisticsSchool of Arts, English and Languages | PhD

 - a brief CV (1-2 pages maximum)

 - a concise statement that you are interested in studying for a PhD, stating when you would

-- a brief statement of the research question or interest, and how you think the question could
+- a brief statement of the core research question or interest, and how you think the question could be investigated

 Our academic staff welcome approaches from prospective students; staff can liaise with applicants to develop a research proposal of mutual interest.
 The potential supervisor should get back to you within a couple of weeks.
 They may invite you to meet with them or they may invite you to apply formally.